 2. Stay In Touch With Members To Keep The Relationship Strong

 Establishing relationships with your members is critical to your success.
-These days there are many channels where you can connect with customers but the most important is still email.
-It's critical to use membership software that will send automated emails for the events that happen through the lifecycle of the membership.
+These days there are many channels where you can connect with customers, but the most important is still email.
+It's critical to use membership software that will send automated emails for the events that occur through the life cycle of the membership.

-In addition to automated membership emails, you can regularly email your members using an auto-responder like AWeber, MailChimp or GetResponse with emails about when new content is available on your site and general updates to the site.
+In addition to automated membership emails, you can regularly email your members using an autoresponder like AWeber, MailChimp, or GetResponse.
+Use these tools to send emails when new content is available on your site and to provide general updates.

-Perhaps most important, it's critical to provide support to your users.
-If you have a team of people (2 or more) I recommend using something a bit more sophisticated than your personal email account for managing your support emails … you might want to look at something like Help Scout, SupportFu or Zendesk.
+It's also critical to provide support for your users.
+If you have a team of people (2 or more), we recommend using something a bit more sophisticated than your personal email account for managing your support emails.
+You might want to look at something like Help Scout, SupportFu or Zendesk.

 3. Provide Consistent And Reliable Value

-The first strategy for this is to continually create content.
-For some types of membership sites, this option is unavoidable — for instance, anything time sensitive like stock picks, etc will have to be delivered regularly.
-The good news for this is that even though this is the most labor intensive strategy for keeping folks engaged … it's perhaps the best.
+The first strategy for providing value is to continually create content.
+For some types of membership sites, this is unavoidable.
+For instance, anything time sensitive, like stock picks, will have to be delivered regularly.
+The good news is that, even though this is the most labor intensive strategy for keeping folks engaged, it's perhaps the simplest and most effective.

-Finally, a very effective way to get users engaged is to create a service that your members are paying for.
-This could be a software service (SaaS) or some service that you or your team provides for your members as long as they're still paying.
+Finally, a very effective way to get users engaged is to create a service that your members actively pay for.
+This could be a software service (SaaS) or any other active service you provide for your members as long as they're still paying.
 Just know that the more critical the service is to your members, the less attrition you'll have.

-You can do this all yourself … or select membership software that will make it easier … but the bottom line is that the more you work on keeping the relationship with your members strong through these and other methods, the more engaged they'll be … and the more willing they'll be to continue as paying members to your membership site.
+You can do this all yourself or select membership software, like MemberPress, that will make it easier.
+But the bottom line is that the more you work on keeping the relationship with your members strong through these and other methods, the more engaged they'll be.
+And the more willing they'll be to continue as paying members.